Zachary-Harrison/FrappuccinoShop/docs/planning/Sprint3/Sprint3.md

 User creation page

-Upon completion, this page should allow a user to create an account by inputting a username and password each into a text field.
+    -Upon completion, this page should allow a user to create an account by inputting a username and password each into a text field.
 Then the user should be created and stored in the database, with the password being encrypted by Django, and the encrypted password is associated with the user in the database, so that their true password is not stored anywhere.

-`	`Tasks
+    -Tasks

-`		`UI
+        -UI

-`			`0.5
+            -0.5

-`		`Encryption
+        -Encryption

-`			`0.25
+            -0.25

-`		`Store in Database
+        -Store in Database

-`			`0.5
+            -0.5

-`	`1.25 Story Points total
+    -1.25 Story Points total